nicenemo/nicenemo.github.io/content/post/2020-06-07-thoughts_on_kubernetes_on_smartos.md

 * remove CD-ROM from a BHyve zone after install
 * make the disk with Ubuntu bootable

-I read a few blog posts and man pages and combined a few ideas.
+I read a few blog posts, man pages and combined a few ideas.
 After some trial and error I made it work!
 When, I finally managed to boot from CD-ROM, I saw the typical Ubuntu-server command line installer.
 (On the SmartOS VNC console).
 I was offered to install my GitHub or Ubuntu public key for password-less login.
 It also offered to install a lot of services.
 I only choose SSH, since most of the services offered where based on [Snap packages](https://snapcraft.io/).
 I am not sure whether I like that complexity for a Kubernetes host.
 Kubernetes was one of the Snaps offered.
 I decided to call it a day and safe my history for further scripting the installation after removing errors.

 ```bash
 hugo new post/ubuntu-server2020.04-on_SmartOS_with_BHyve.md